samdjstevens/ecs-microservices-workshop/docs/writing-constructs.md

 }
 ```

-This is the bare bones skeleton for a custom construct.
+This is the bare bones skeleton for a construct.
 At the top we define the schema for the properties/configuration for the construct (currently empty) and below we define the resources that the construct will create for us.

 ### Defining construct properties